-Laurena, 27 and a first-time buyer, left her flat-share in the Saint-Michel area to become the owner of a one-bedroom with terrace on the ground floor in Beaugrenelle, in the 15th arrondissement, for 289,000 euros.
+Laurena, 27 and a first-time buyer, left her flat-share in the Saint-Michel area to become the owner of a two-room flat with terrace on the ground floor in Beaugrenelle, in the 15th arrondissement, for 289,000 euros.
 The offer was at the asking price, and the property was found in ten days by her Home Select property hunter.

 Mission summary